 Koki Beach

 This beautiful beach with reddish sand and a large red cinder hill is perfect for taking pictures.
 It’s a great alternative if getting to the actual red sand beach is too risky / out of the way for you.
-On top of the beautiful scenery, the sand here is very unique and soft and the beach itself tends to not get as busy.
+In addition to the beautiful scenery, the sand here is very unique and soft and the beach itself tends to not get as busy.

 Hamoa Beach